Fort Pitt, Kent: Military cemetery

 The Fort Pitt Military Cemetery, created initially to serve the hospital, lies a quarter of a mile to the south of Fort Pitt by the A229 road from Rochester to Maidstone.
-The graves, dating from the mid-19th century onwards, include 290 of Commonwealth service personnel from the World Wars, 265 from World War 1, who lie in an extensive plot, and 25 from World War 2 who are mainly buried in a group north of that plot.
+The graves, dating from 1852 to 1853 and onwards, include 290 of Commonwealth service personnel from the World Wars, 265 from World War 1, who lie in an extensive plot, and 25 from World War 2 who are mainly buried in a group north of that plot.

 In literature

-As a boy, Charles Dickens lived at 2 Ordnance Terrace, a quarter of a mile to the east of Fort Pitt, and the fort is the location of the fictional duel between Mr. Nathaniel Winkle and Dr. Slammer in his novel The Posthumous Papers of the Pickwick Club.
+As a boy, Charles Dickens lived at 2 Ordnance Terrace, a quarter of a mile to the east of Fort Pitt, and the building is the location of the fictional duel between Mr. Nathaniel Winkle and Dr. Slammer in his novel The Posthumous Papers of the Pickwick Club.